hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 ### 14. Liverpool Street

 * [Horizon 22](https://horizon22.co.uk/) - London's highest observation deck (58th floor).
 Book free tickets in advance, bring binoculars.
 If no tickets available, try [The Lookout](https://www.8bishopsgate.com/lookout) or [Sky Garden](https://skygarden.london/).
 There is really no need to pay for The View from The Shard or London Eye.
 * [London Mithraeum](https://www.londonmithraeum.com/) - archaeological remains of a Roman temple, 3rd century AD.
 Book free tickets in advance.
+For completeness, also visit London's Roman Amphitheatre inside Guildhall Art Gallery.
 * [Guildhall Art Gallery](https://www.thecityofldn.com/directory/guildhall-art-gallery/) - art collection and London's Roman Amphitheatre.
 Book free tickets in advance.
 * Sculptures: [Sculpture in the city](https://www.sculptureinthecity.org.uk/) - an annual outdoor sculpture exhibition, new sculptures every June; [Our Herd of Hope](https://www.sheldrickwildlifetrust.org/herd-of-hope) - a family of 21 life-sized bronze elephant statues around 1 Bishops Square; a sculpture by [Yayoi Kusama](https://www.davidzwirner.com/artists/yayoi-kusama) in front of Liverpool Street Station (51.517648, -0.083399); etc.
-* Street art around Shoreditch - Brick lane, Whitecross street and much more.
+* Street art around Shoreditch - Brick lane, Grey Eagle Graffiti wall, Whitecross street and much more.
 * Columbia Road Flower Market on Sundays.
 For the full experience, also visit Hackney City Farm nearby.
 * Walk from Liverpool Street station to Farringdon station underground following [this guide](https://diamondgeezer.blogspot.com/2022/05/how-to-walk-underground-from-liverpool.html).
 * The area around Old Street Station, nicknamed the "Silicon Roundabout", has a fun origin story that started with a [throwaway joke in 2008](https://www.wired.co.uk/article/silicon-roundabout-tech-city-property) and became UK government's policy in 2010.
+[Microsoft Reactor](https://developer.microsoft.com/en-us/reactor/) hosts many events for developers.
 * Monument to the Great Fire of London.
 * St. Katherine’s Docks.
 * Bank of England Museum - a chance to hold a bar of gold.
 * Bike Shed Moto Co. - is an interesting place, especially if you like motorbikes.
+* Smithfield Market - meat night market open from midnight until 7am.
+Architecturally interesting even when the market is closed.
+If you still need dinner and it is already 6am, around here there is a lot of 24 hour activity, people having their morning coffee at midnight and dining at 6am.

 **Architecture:**
-* This area has a lot of remarkable modern buildings: [Richard Rogers' inside-out Lloyd's building](https://www.dezeen.com/2019/11/19/lloyds-building-richard-rogers-high-tech-london/), Broadgate Tower (a [raft building above rail tracks](https://en.wikiarquitectura.com/building/201-bishopsgate-the-broadgate-tower/)), 120 Fenchurch street, The Gherkin, Broadgate Circle, etc.
+* This area has a lot of remarkable modern buildings: [Richard Rogers' inside-out Lloyd's building](https://www.dezeen.com/2019/11/19/lloyds-building-richard-rogers-high-tech-london/), Broadgate Tower (a [raft building above rail tracks](https://en.wikiarquitectura.com/building/201-bishopsgate-the-broadgate-tower/)), The Gherkin, Broadgate Circle, 30 Cannon Street, 60 Queen Victoria Street, etc.
-* And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), [the Victorian Bath House](https://cammhooper.com/venues/victorian-bath-house-london/), Leadenhall Market (Victorian indoor marketplace), etc.
+* And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), [the Victorian Bath House](https://cammhooper.com/venues/victorian-bath-house-london/), Leadenhall Market (Victorian indoor marketplace), 1 Moorgate Place (an old building with new extensions, see how the haircuts of the angels differ across parts of the building), etc.
 * The Barbican Estate - one of the largest examples of Brutalist style architecture, representing an utopian ideal for inner-city living.
 Have fun exploring.
-* St Paul's cathedral.
+* St Paul's cathedral, at least from the outside.
+Free to visit during [Easter](https://www.stpauls.co.uk/lent-holy-week-and-easter).
 * Paternoster Square, including Temple Bar London - a renovated (and relocated) City of London gateway from the 1600s.
 This is the only one that survived, but there used to be [9 of them](https://lostlcp.com/nine-gates-to-the-city/) and [it makes for a great walk](https://www.google.com/maps/d/viewer?hl=en&hl=en&ll=51.51632379171387%2C-0.06953716158106804&z=15&mid=1NtN3xUFCLmwuuvZEi9hPz6ZcZEc8qc_w).
 And don't miss the Christchurch Greyfriars Church Garden - a garden in the ruins of an 18th-century bombed out church.
-* Exchange Square for a great view of Liverpool Street Station; Aldgate Square.
+* Exchange Square for a great view of Liverpool Street Station, Aldgate Square has a great fountain, Finsbury Circus Garden has pretty buildings around it.

 **Food:**
+* For amazing coffee, ask for frequently changing guest single origin beans at Kiss the Hippo, Origin Coffee (Charlotte Road), Lift Coffee Shoreditch, Commons at Old Street Works.
-* Spitalfields area is becoming a vegan destination: Bubala (vegan or vegetarian tasting menu, also in Soho), Club Mexicana (vegan, also in Soho), Tofu Vegan (several locations), etc.
+* Spitalfields area is becoming a vegan destination: Bubala (vegan or vegetarian tasting menu, I've been many times and it never disappoints, and they have other locations too), Tofu Vegan (several locations), etc.
-* Nest - tasting menu that celebrates British vegetables.
-The menu is vegetarian during their [vegetable season](https://www.nestfood.co.uk/menu).
+* Nest - great tasting menu with a focus on seasonal and local.
+They no longer offer vegetarian menu.
-* [Photobookcafe](https://www.photobookcafe.co.uk/) - a perfect place for a non-alcoholic drinks meeting in the evening.
+* [Photobookcafe](https://www.photobookcafe.co.uk/) and Barbican Kitchen - two places perfect for a non-alcoholic drinks meeting in the evening.
 * This is the destination for cocktail bars in London: Lounge Bohemia, Nightjar, Happiness Forgets, Looking Glass Cocktail Club (the cool bar is behind the mirror), The Gobpsy (Tue-Fri only; beneath a barber shop), City of London Distillery & Bar (gin-centric cocktails).